Global synchronization beyond dense graphs: the case of threshold graphs: Preliminaries on threshold graphs and their density

 \begin{definition} A graph $G$ is called a \emph{threshold graph} if it can be constructed from the one-vertex graph by repeatedly applying one of the following two operations: \begin{enumerate} \item[(i)] add an \emph{isolated} vertex, adjacent to no existing vertex; \item[(ii)] add a \emph{dominating} vertex, adjacent to all existing vertices. \end{enumerate} \end{definition}

-The resulting graph on vertices $\{1,\dots,n\}$ is uniquely encoded by the binary sequence $(b_2,\dots,b_n)$, where $b_i=0$ if vertex $i$ is added as isolated and $b_i=1$ if it is added as dominating.

-Although in this work we rely only on the construction process of threshold graphs to analyze their global synchronization, it is of independant interest to recall that they admit several equivalent characterizations \cite{threshold_graphs_book}. \begin{theorem} Let $G = (V,E)$ be a graph.
+The resulting graph on vertices $\{1,\dots,n\}$ is uniquely encoded by the binary sequence $(b_2,\dots,b_n)$, where $b_i=0$ if vertex $i$ is added as isolated and $b_i=1$ if it is added as dominating node.
+Threshold graphs also admit several equivalent characterizations \cite{ChvatalHammer1977}. \begin{theorem} Let $G = (V,E)$ be a graph.
 The following statements are equivalent: \begin{enumerate} \item[(i)] $G$ is a threshold graph. \item[(ii)] $G$ is obtained by iteratively adding isolated or dominating vertices to the one-vertex graph. \item[(iii)] $G$ admits a weight function $w : V \to \mathbb{R}$ and a threshold $t \in \mathbb{R}$ such that